aggr3550r/earnipay-assessment/README.md

 This is a simple Todo application that is powered with NestS, GraphQL and Prisma - a combination of top choice modern technology.
 It is built in partial fulfilment of the interview requirements at Earnipay

+## Functionalities

+The app is mostly a simple todo application that helps its users to manage their tasks in a simple and efficient manner.
+The aim of the project is not to max out on functionality but to demonstrate my approach to programming and implementing everyday requirements such as authentication, authorization, pagination, testing and containerization in smart and very wholesome ways.
+Users can sign up, log in, create and manage tasks within the app using a set of clean and intuitive APIs.
+To browse the APIs for more understanding follow the steps below to run the app.

 ## Running the app

 In order to run the app, the first thing you need to do is create a .env file in the root of your project.
 The .env file should be like the one below